24 Dead, 12 Injured in Explosion at Crowded Store

-A fire followed by an explosion at a Waldo’s discount store in downtown Hermosillo, Mexico, resulted in the deaths of at least 23 individuals, including several children, on Saturday, November 1, 2025.
-The incident occurred during Day of the Dead festivities, with 12 others injured and six still hospitalized as of Sunday morning.
+A fire followed by an explosion at a Waldo’s discount store in downtown Hermosillo, Mexico, resulted in the deaths of at least 24 individuals, including six children, on Saturday, November 1, 2025.
+The incident occurred during Day of the Dead festivities, with 12 others injured and six still hospitalized.

 The fire started at the convenience store in the capital of Sonora state, causing large flames to engulf the building.
 Sonora Governor Alfonso Durazo confirmed the event through a video on social media, while Attorney General Gustavo Salas Chávez provided information on the fatalities and injuries.